XAKEPEHOK/expression-executor/README.md

 # ExpressionExecutor [![Build Status](https://travis-ci.com/XAKEPEHOK/expression-executor.svg?branch=master)](https://travis-ci.com/XAKEPEHOK/expression-executor)

-Expression executor, which allow to implement domain-specific language.
-This lib not contain any implemented operators or functions.
-Its only a framework, which allow you build your own domain-specific language for expressions, with any functions, operators and typing system
+Expression executor, which allows to implement domain-specific language.
+This lib doesn’t contain any implemented operators or functions.
+It’s only a framework, which allows you to build your own domain-specific language for expressions, with any functions, operators and typing system

 You can define your own operator, functions and variables.
-For example, you want calc/execute expressions
+For example, you want to calc/execute expressions
 like:
 ```
 MIN("5", "10") + NUMBER_OF_DAY(year: "2019", month: "01", day: "20") * {{VARIABLE}} + ("2" + "2") * "2"